bellons91/personal-notes/azure/azure-service-health.md

 Useful to learn about outages, maintenance, and other stuff that may impact the services you are using.

+After an outage, Service Health provides official incident reports called **root cause analysis (RCA)**, which you can share with stakeholders.

 ## Resource Health

 Service Health includes the status of all the individual resources you are using.